SergioFanelliJr/jsSnippets/readME.md

 Repo to store usefull Javascript snippets.

-It´s mostly for educational purposes (using to learn tests, etc), but feel free to use it.
+It´s mostly a place to store random code, but feel free to use it.

-Any feedback is welcome and appreciated.
+Any feedback or addition is welcome and appreciated.

 ---